-Shaushka has both male and female attributes, as found on her kaluti or offering lists.
+Shaushka has both male and female attributes, as noted on her kaluti or offering lists.
 She's sometimes depicted as a male god in procession reliefs.
 Her overall sexuality is ambiguous though she usually takes a feminine role.

 Although her worship centers on the city of Nineveh in northern Anatolia, Shaushka is revered throughout the ancient near East.
 She's mentioned on god lists at Uruk and Babylon in Mesopotamia.
-The worship of gods and goddesses cross-culturally means a steady base and following, and also gives people from other cities something in common.

 In mythology, Šauška often appears as an ally of her brother Teshub, or a heroine in her own right.
 She uses any weapons at her disposal, including feminine wiles, to conquer heroes and monsters alike.